Giskard-AI/giskard/docs/open_source/scan/scan_vision/index.md

 # 📸 Vision model scan

-**The giskard-vision library is under development.
-For now, only landmark detection models are available.**

 The Giskard python library provides an automatic scan functionality designed to automatically detect [potential vulnerabilities](https://docs.giskard.ai/en/stable/knowledge/key_vulnerabilities/index.html) affecting your ML model.
 It enables you to proactively identify and address key issues to ensure the reliability, fairness, and